deepanman/pulp-fiction/scrum/challenges.md

 1. Starting with appreciating each and every good work done by the team.
 2. Discuss about things that could have done better.

-It had a very huge imapact.
+> It had a very huge imapact.

 ### Review Meeting

 Client's feedback and requirement changes always add a mixed responses.
-The clients attention appreciation & feedback had always kept the team high.
+But mostly the client's attention,appreciation & feedback had always kept the team high.

-Sometimes these reviews and feedback loop missed in the lifecycle and it shakes the productivity of the team.
+> When these reviews and feedback loop missed in the lifecycle , it shakes the productivity & morale of the team.

-Recently read a chapter in "Nine Lies About Work: A Freethinking Leader’s Guide to the Real World" which was related to feedback.
+> Recently read a chapter in "Nine Lies About Work: A Freethinking Leader’s Guide to the Real World" which was related to feedback.
 Where the author points that how positive attention improves the productivity of the team.

 Which is something I had seen it in my experience.
 The retrospections & review did the magic.